Regional Day School Program for the Deaf (RDSPD)

 The North East RDSPD will provide:

-centralized sites for D/HH students on school campuses within NEISD boundaries;
+- centralized sites for D/HH students on school campuses within NEISD boundaries;

-classrooms that are suitable and sufficient;
+- classrooms that are suitable and sufficient;

-instruction from a certified D/HH educator in self-contained and inclusionary settings;
+- instruction from a certified D/HH educator in self-contained and inclusionary settings;

 The purposes of the RDSPD are:

-To provide efficient delivery of legally required special education and related services to eligible students;
+- To provide efficient delivery of legally required special education and related services to eligible students;

-To provide an educational program for students with auditory impairments which will enable the student and his/her family to manage the sensory deficit of the hearing loss in a manner that will allow the student to attain equality of educational opportunities available to students in public schools without hearing loss;
+- To provide an educational program for students with auditory impairments which will enable the student and his/her family to manage the sensory deficit of the hearing loss in a manner that will allow the student to attain equality of educational opportunities available to students in public schools without hearing loss;

-To provide information to the community which fosters early identification of deaf/hard of hearing infants and toddlers;
+- To provide information to the community which fosters early identification of deaf/hard of hearing infants and toddlers;

-To provide a range of program options, communication modes, amplification and educational strategies designed to provide for individual differences among deaf/hard of hearing children;
+- To provide a range of program options, communication modes, amplification and educational strategies designed to provide for individual differences among deaf/hard of hearing children;

 - To provide opportunities for the development of linguistic and communicative competencies required for an individual to function independently in society upon completion of a public school education;

-To provide instruction that is based on data collection and assessment in order to select the most appropriate instructional strategies to close the achievement gap between children with normal hearing and children with a hearing impairment; and introduce current technology which would assist the deaf/hard of hearing student to gain equal access to the world of work, leisure, and interpersonal relationships available to persons without hearing loss;
+- To provide instruction that is based on data collection and assessment in order to select the most appropriate instructional strategies to close the achievement gap between children with normal hearing and children with a hearing impairment; and introduce current technology which would assist the deaf/hard of hearing student to gain equal access to the world of work, leisure, and interpersonal relationships available to persons without hearing loss;

-To provide programs and services which recognize that consideration must be given to psychosocial management of hearing loss as well as medical, educational, and communication;
+- To provide programs and services which recognize that consideration must be given to psychosocial management of hearing loss as well as medical, educational, and communication;

 - To provide programs and services to the student which include the family as an on-going member of the education team; to provide a variety of deaf/hard of hearing role models for the student and the family; to develop opportunities to inform the public about the skills, communication strategies and technology used by deaf/hard of hearing persons in order for the deaf person to gain equal access in his/her community.